Banshee (character): House of X

-Sean later appeared alive and completely cured of the Death Seed energy.
-He was seen standing in a yellow uniform and waiting to go through the portal to their new home now that the mutant population has sharply increased across the globe thanks to the sentient mutant island Krakoa and its special flowers.
-Krakoa has now become an independent island-state off the coasts of East Asia and Australia.
-He later reunites with his daughter Siryn on Krakoa as well.

-Banshee was in the running to join the first Krakoan X-Men lineup but lost to Polaris.
+Sean later appeared alive and completely cured of the Death Seed energy during House of X. He later becomes a citizen of Krakoa and is considered to join its group of X-Men, but loses to Polaris.

 Some time later, Moira finally revealed herself to Sean in an Irish Pub.
-She wanted him to help her sneak into Krakoa, but Sean, who still couldn't believe she was alive, wanted to take things slow and get her to a hospital first.
+She wanted him to help her sneak into Krakoa, but Sean, who still could not believe she was alive, wanted to take things slow and get her to a hospital first.
 Losing her patience, Moira decided to cut their reunion short and kill him, ripping his face off to enter the island undercover.
 Sean was revived by the Five but was deeply troubled by his misfortunes and this was made worse when he was temporarily possessed by "The Skinjacker", struggling to overcome the treachery of his loved one, he was coerced into making a deal with the mysterious "Mother Righteous" who gave him powers similar to Ghost Rider.
 After using these new powers to save Nightcrawler, Blindfold and Weaponless Zsen from the astral plane, he was reported by Professor X to have been appearing in the dreams of his closest circle calling himself Vox Ignis, Herald of the Spark.
 He was later seen observing things with Mother Righteous in the Astral Plane, it was revealed that she had bonded him to the Spirit of Variance a rejected Spirit of Vengeance.
 After getting them both to thank her for her service, they discussed future plans and she told him to keep an eye on Legion because a new threat was coming.